Loemre/snow-risk-app/README.md

 * Clickable cards with more information and the forecast for the next two days
 * Make customers deletable
 * Alphabetical or sort by risk?
 Let the user choose
+* When does it snow?
+Show the time of predicted heavy snow fall